jnelsonep/FunAssignmentOne/README.md

 ```

 ## MadLib.py
 Create a [Mad Lib](https://en.wikipedia.org/wiki/Mad_Libs) where the user supplies key adjectives, nouns, verbs, adverbs, or other types of speech then constructs a full story with those words.
+I found some other fun stories if you'd rather use one [pregenerated version](https://www.eduplace.com/tales/)

 Your Mad Lib must:
 - Ask for at least 6 words